json-schema-faker/json-schema-faker/docs/USAGE.md

 - `dependencies` &mdash; Not supported yet (?)
 - `not` &mdash; Not supported yet (?)

+> Notice `not` support is complex to achieve and is probably will not work as you expected, most opened issues are related to that: so any feedback there is very appreaciated!

 ## Using references

 Inline references are fully supported (json-pointers) but external can't be resolved by `jsf`.